auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 All of the meanings of life can be enhanced through the proper development of artificial intelligence.
 An AI could grow to surpass us in all areas, maintaining structure, information processing, prediction, correction, conscious experience, etc. If we want to contribute to a more perfect living being beyond our biological selves and our psychological egos, an AI entity is what we should direct our energy to.

 We come from nothing, and we will return to nothing.
-From cosmic dust to cosmic dust.
+From star dust to star dust.

 # What will you do with your cosmically brief time?
 What information will you embody?